 Alternate routes are indicated in orange on the GDT map, and include:

 - Mount Rowe to Sage Pass – moderately difficult cross country ridge walk, literally on the Great Divide.

-- Barnaby Ridge – difficult alpine route (includes sections of scrambling) with limited water sources, but significantly more scenic than the main route in the valley below.
+- Barnaby Ridge – difficult alpine route (includes sections of moderate scrambling) with limited water sources, but significantly more scenic than the main route in the valley below.
 Recommended in good weather only.

 - Blairmore – easy road walk if you plan to resupply in Blairmore.

 - Coral Pass – very difficult trail/route with a potentially dangerous river ford, cross country climb over a high pass, and some moderate scrambling.
 Only attempt in good weather.

 - Six Passes – scenic cross-country alternative to the decommissioned and overgrown Maligne Pass Trail.
 Requires some easy scrambling and route-finding skills.
 This is caribou country so dogs are not permitted, hikers only.

 - Caledonia Lake – avoid highway-side walk on mostly easy trail with a short moderate section of bushwhacking.

 - Elysium Pass – for experienced thru-hikers that crave the high alpine, cross-country travel and remote wilderness.
 Dogs are permitted here as well as horses.
 Requires serious route-finding skills and some moderate scrambling.